karlmacas29/contacts-fire/README.md

 # Contacts-fire
 -By Karl Macas (thanks for the yt tutorial)
-A new Basic(First Time App)Flutter project app Just like contacts in android fully use by firebase.
+A new Basic Android App(First Time App) Flutter project app Just like contacts in android fully use by firebase.

 ## Features
 - Firebase CRUD